-For why you had to depart We will miss you every single day of our lives For you were the pride of our hearts!
-Thank you for being our example Inspiring us through your courage and drive We'll cherish all the precious memories You lovingly created in our lives For truly, your life reflected A wisdom that few, so young, can see Yet your humbleness kept you from knowing The legacy your life would leave Still we'll miss you most for your love and your smiles For they made our world seem so bright And we'll treasure each memory and moment Every way you blessed our pathways in life And though we can't quite understand Why so soon you had to part We're eternally grateful for the gift of your life For you were the pride of our hearts!
-In Memory Of ANGELA DAWN WHITAKER July 12, 1988-March 2, 2008 You Always Were, and Always Will Be The Pride Of Our Hearts We Love You So Much and Miss You Every Second of The Day MOM, KEVIN, CHRISTY, ROBERT, ROGETTA, JOHN, KELSEY, PAYTON, AIDAN, AND NICK
+It's so difficult to let you go

+Though death's left us no other choice

+We're mourning the loss of never seeing you again

+Of never hearing your precious voice

+It seems that in life there are certain times

+Which are more than "simply unfair"

+When our hearts search out for better answers

+But cannot seem to find them there

+And such is the case at your passing

+Contemplating the briefness of your life

+All the great things that you still would have done

+if you'd been granted a little more time

+It isn't difficult to envision the possibilities

+For, look at what you'd already done

+The difference you'd make in so many lives

+In all that you had become

+Perhaps you were simply too good for this life

+So God called you back to heaven

+That your life needed no further testament

+Than the goodness you'd already given

+But regardless of the reason

+For why you had to depart

+We will miss you every single day of our lives

+For you were the pride of our hearts!

+Thank you for being our example

+Inspiring us through your courage and drive

+We'll cherish all the precious memories

+You lovingly created in our lives

+For truly, your life reflected

+A wisdom that few, so young, can see

+Yet your humbleness kept you from knowing

+The legacy your life would leave

+If we'll treasure each memory and moment

+Every way you blessed our pathways in life

+And though we can't quite understand

+Why so soon you had to part

+We're eternally grateful for the gift of your life

+For you were the pride of our hearts!

+In Memory Of ANGELA DAWN WHITAKER

+In Memory Of ANGELA DAWN WHITAKER July 12, 1988-March 2, 2008

+Were, and Always Will Be The Pride Of Our Hearts a So Much and Miss You Every Second of The Day We Love You So Much and Miss You Every Second of The Day MOM, KEVIN, CHRISTY, ROBERT, ROGETTA, JOHN, KELSEY, PAYTON, AIDAN, AND NICK follows.